 The stipend is paid in monthly instalments, with cheques or direct deposit payments issued by the 15th of every month.Value of the Fellowship

 The value of your fellowship is determined based on the salary scale of a scientific researcher in the Public Service of Canada.
 It may be adjusted each year on July 1.
 The present minimum value of a Visiting Fellowship is $50,503 per year.
 In exceptional cases, a higher stipend can be offered at the discretion of the host laboratory.
 A higher stipend must be justified by one (or more) of the following factors:

 The first payment of the fellowship will be issued upon receipt of the Confirmation of Commencement Date (Form E-3) and the Invention Agreement (Form E-4).
 You must provide NSERC with your Canadian Social Insurance Number (SIN) on the Confirmation of Commencement Date (Form E-3) to receive the first instalment.
 If the Payment Activation – Part II (Form E-1 ) was received at least two weeks before your arrival to the laboratory, your payment will be deposited in your bank account for the first payment of your award within the next three to five weeks from the start date at the laboratory.
 If the Payment Activation – Part II ( Form E-1) was not submitted in time, your payment may be delayed.
 The first payment covers the period from the start date of the award to the end of the month in which the award was taken up.Subsequent Payments

 The second and subsequent instalments will be done by direct deposit to your bank account.Direct Deposit

-To set up direct deposit, complete the Direct Deposit Enrolment Form (Form E-12) and submit it to NSERC by fax or by mail.
+To set up direct deposit, complete the Canada Direct Deposit Form and submit it to NSERC by fax, by mail or by e-mail.
 This method of payment guarantees that the funds will be deposited to your bank account by the 15th of every month.
 For more information, see Direct Deposit – Frequently Asked Questions.
 Note that NSERC does not provide a detailed pay stub.Additional Allowances